erichardy/collective.abctransforms/docs/index.rst

 This set of transforms has many *Linux/Unix* dependencies : see :doc:`dependencies`.

-Most of the transforms can be configured in the control panel : see :doc:`configuration`.
+Most of the transforms can be configured in the control panel : see :doc:`configurations`.

 Compatibility : Plone 5 (not tested for Plone 4).